Enrollment & Start of Studies

 You will receive access to the digital ticket a few days before the semester will start (by the start of the semester at the latest).
 The ticket is valid as of September 01.

-Tuition fees payment: How does it work?
+Tuition fees payment (degree students): How does it work?

 Payment schedule